-In this webinar we will cover the challenges in answering these questions using current techniques and will introduce and demonstrate several multi-modality imaging approaches that addresses these challenges.
+In this webinar we cover the challenges in answering these questions using current techniques and will introduce and demonstrate several multi-modality imaging approaches that addresses these challenges.
 These approaches, ranging from in vivo imaging to ex vivo tissue molecular imaging, provides a suite of comprehensive solutions to interrogate the bio-distribution, pharmacokinetics, pharmacodynamics and pharmacoexpression of the vector and the gene.

 Dr. Bloom has more than 30 years of clinical experience and has been an early adopter of precision medicine.
 He is a renowned researcher and lecturer in pathology, cancer, telemedicine, and informatics.